-We’ve all known people who go on and on about the drama in their lives, getting so wound up in talking about it that it makes you wish you could pole vault into another state to get away from them.
+We’ve all known people who go on and on about the drama in their lives (aka trauma survivor), getting so wound up talking about it that it makes you wish you could pole vault into another state.
 I don’t ever want to be that person.
 Unfortunately, I have been that person—as recently as this week.
+I cringe every time I think out it.

 When I was at my favorite lunch spot, I ran into a woman who had been my neighbor twenty years ago.
 She is one of those artsy, slightly reserved, seemingly grounded, natural types.
 In other words, my neighbor is my complete opposite.
 She holds workshops and art classes for Empowerment and Freedom Through Emotional Healing in her home, for Christ’s sake.
 We quickly caught up with the “what are your kids up to?” pleasantries.
 I asked her questions about her life because I was genuinely interested, but then she made the mistake of asking me what I’ve been doing.

-If you’ve been reading my recent blog posts, you know that I’ve been working on a memoir that includes a chapter about being the victim of an abduction attempt when I was fifteen, an event that followed right on the heels of my rape.
-I have rewritten it about eight different ways during the past year, dissecting and investigating what happened, approaching it from all different angles in an attempt to discover who my abductor was and what he planned to do with me.
+Many know I’ve been working on a memoir that includes a chapter about being the victim of an abduction attempt when I was fifteen, an event that followed right on the heels of a rape.
+I’ve rewritten it about eight different ways during the past year, dissecting and investigating what happened, approaching it from all different angles in an attempt to discover who my abductor was and what he planned to do with me.

 So basically, I’ve been in obsession mode for the better part of a year.
 While speaking with my old neighbor, I started out in a slow roll, telling her about writing my memoir—and, of course, the abduction chapter.
 I felt the wheels of obsession gaining momentum, but I ignored them.
 It wasn’t until I was knee deep in the drama that I caught a glimpse of panic in her eyes.
 It might have been there for a while, but I don’t know for sure because I was too busy talking.